Code of Conduct

 1. Compliance with Laws, Rules and Regulations

-Obeying the law and adhering to our values, both in letter and in spirit, is the foundation on which our Company’s ethical standards, is built.
-All employees, officers and directors must respect and obey the laws of the cities, states and countries in which we operate and the rules and regulations applicable to the Company’s business, including but not limited to, those related to labor, social security, immigration, health and safety, and the environment.
+Obeying the laws, rules and regulations where we do business and adhering to our values, both in letter and in spirit, is the foundation on which our Company’s ethical standards, is built.
+All employees, officers and directors must understand and respect and obey the laws under which we operate, including but not limited to, those related to labor, social security, immigration, health and safety, and the environment.
 Although not all employees are expected to know the details of these laws, rules and regulations, it is important to know enough to determine when to seek advice from supervisors, managers or other appropriate personnel who should consult with the Ethics Officer as necessary or appropriate.
+If we are unsure of whether a contemplated action is permitted by law or the Company’s policy, we should seek guidance.
+We are responsible for preventing violations of law and for speaking up if we see possible violations.

 To promote compliance with laws, rules, regulations and the policies of the Company, including anti-discrimination and anti-harassment laws and policies, the Company has established various compliance policies and procedures and, where appropriate, conducts information and training sessions.